Pumpkin Slab Pie

 Don’t you just love the holidays?!
 So many wonderful things to enjoy!
 Family and friends landing on your door step to enjoy wonderful food and times with you.
 Having to feed a crowd can be very labor intensive especially for dessert but we have that covered for you with this easy Pumpkin Slab Pie.

 This Pumpkin Slab Pie is one of the best Thanksgiving desserts around.
 Everyone craves pumpkin at this time of year.
 It is pure comfort food!
+Also, try our amazing Pumpkin Caramel Sauce, you will want it on everything!!

 Instead of baking up many pies you can have this dessert served at the table much easier.
 Plus what I like the most is you can have a little square and still feel very satisfied.